Christophe Pérignon

 Reproducibility in Management Science

-Management Science, forthcoming (with M. Fišar, B. Greiner, C. Huber, E. Katok, A.I.
+Management Science, 2024 (with M. Fišar, B. Greiner, C. Huber, E. Katok, A.I.
 Ozkes, and the Management Science Reproducibility Collaboration) My role: I am a member of the Management Science Reproducibility Collaboration.

 What if Dividends Were Tax-Exempt?
 Evidence from a Natural Experiment